Magnetic Resonance Imaging

 Magnetic Resonance Imaging (MRI) uses a powerful magnetic field, radio waves and a computer to produce detailed images of the human anatomy.
 These images allow the radiologist to “see” soft tissue, such as muscles, fat and internal organs without the use of x-rays.

-Because there is no ionizing radiation used in an MRI exam, Magnetic Resonance Imaging is a very popular tool in the medical community.
-In addition, MRI is a totally painless exam and has no known side effects.
+Because there is no ionizing radiation used in the exam, magnetic resonance imaging is a very popular tool in the medical community.
+In addition, the study is a totally painless exam and has no known side effects.

-Capitol Imaging Services has a variety of MRI systems in our arsenal of diagnostic technology.
-They include 3T ultra-high field MRI, 1.5T high field MRI, 1.2T high field open MRI and other open MRI scanners.
-These systems meet nearly every need for a medical provider, specifically subspecialists such as orthopedic surgeons, neurologists, urologists, anesthesiologists and gastroenterologists who are most likely to recommend MRI studies for their patients.
+Capitol Imaging Services has a variety of systems in our arsenal of diagnostic technology.
+They include 3T ultra-high field, 1.5T high field, 1.2T high field open magnetic resonance imaging, and other open scanners.
+These systems meet nearly every need for a medical provider, specifically subspecialists such as orthopedic surgeons, neurologists, urologists, anesthesiologists and gastroenterologists who are most likely to recommend these studies for their patients.

-Typically, scans such as x-rays or perhaps an ultrasound are performed prior to a recommendation such as an MRI.
+Typically, scans such as x-rays or perhaps an ultrasound are performed first.
 When these exams do not provide a diagnostic solution, an MRI is commonly warranted because there is a need to review more detailed images.

-Health care professionals use MRI scans to diagnose a variety of conditions, from torn ligaments to tumors.
-MRI is very useful for examining the brain and spinal cord.
+Health care professionals use these scans to diagnose a wide variety of conditions, from torn ligaments to tumors, to examining the brain and spinal cord.

 If your provider wants to check solid tissues, like bone, a CT scan is likely the preferred choice.
 For example, your provider may order a CT scan to check for a bone break or fracture.

 What Will I Experience?

-Before the scan, Capitol Imaging Services will need to screen you to make sure it is safe to undergo the MRI.
-Some medical or electronic devices, such as implants, stents or certain pacemakers, may not be compatible with MRI scanners.
+Before the scan, Capitol Imaging Services will need to screen you to make sure it is safe to undergo the study.
+Some medical or electronic devices, such as implants, stents or certain pacemakers, may not be compatible with the scanners.
 Your safety is our top priority.